GoogleCloudPlatform/php-docs-samples/TRAVIS.md

     new forked repo.
 7. Go back to the [Travis](https://travis-ci.org/) home page, click on your repo, then click on `Settings`.
-8. Under Environment Variables, set GOOGLE_CLOUD_PROJECT to the project id for the project you created or chose in step 2.
+8. Under Environment Variables, set GOOGLE_PROJECT_ID to the project id for the project you created or chose in step 2.
 9. Base-64 encode the json file you downloaded in step 5.
 On unix machines, this can be done with a command like